This section helps you with the key terms and concepts related to the Kore.ai’s XO Platform.

 - The context that defines the scope of the variable.

 For example, some API requests require you to set session variables before executing the task, or a dialog task component needs to access a session variable to transit to the next node.
 Dialog tasks can also access the context object with additional system variables.
 These session and context variables allow you to persist data and store.
-For example, a user’s home address for commerce, transportation, and home delivery-focused services is used by the bot when executing a task.
+For example, a user’s home address for e-commerce, transportation, and home delivery-focused services is used by the VA when executing a task.